This category covers:

 Latest Product Downloads

-The Power-One ABC40 series 40W AC/DC power supply available from Relec Electronics is suitable for applications such as lighting.
+The ABC300 power supply from Relec Electronics is suitable for applications including instrumentation, lighting, industrial, test and measurement and robotics.

 As this technical guide from Socomec UPS explains, an RS485 bus is defined by the standard EIA-TIA-485-A and the TSB-89-A application guidelines.
 A RS485 transceiver is from a standard point of view connected through three points on the network.